w-lfpup/hyperevents-js/README.md

-# Shebang-js
+# HyperEvents-js

 A hypertext extension for the browser.

 ## About

-Superchunk is a alternative to bulky frontend frameworks and enables a browser to declaratively:
+Superchunk is a alternative to bulky frontend frameworks

+A handful of kbs enables a browser to declaratively:

 - query JSON APIs
 - fetch html fragments
 - lazy-load esmodules
 - dispatch action events (think redux actions)
+- throttle any action (except esmodules)
+- queue any action (except esmodules)

+And with those core features, Superchunk skips over all the imperative event bindings required in JSX or tagged templates.

 ## Install